skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 Alternatively, we can negotiate with the Key Distribution Center's (KDCs) Ticket Granting Service (TGS) with a tool such as [getST.py](https://github.com/fortra/impacket/blob/master/examples/getST.py) from the Impacket suite.

-This permits us to request STs up to the expiration date of our TGT skipping the TGT-generation process.

 ```console
 getST.py rayke.local/skyler.knecht -spn host/ws01.rayke.local -k -no-pass -dc-ip 192.168.1.200
 ```

+This permits us to request STs up to the expiration date of our TGT skipping the TGT-generation process.

 To obtain a Service Ticket, `getST.py` made an Ticket Granting Service Request (TGS-REQ).
 This request includes an authenticator, our TGT and the sname, `host/ws01.rayke.local`.

 The authenticator is the session key from the AS-REP encrypted with our kerberos secret.

-To verify the authenticity of the request, the KDC will compare the session key within the authenticator and the TGT.
+To verify the authenticity of the request, the KDC will begin by decrypting the authenticator with the client's kerberos secret and the TGT with the KDC's secret.
+The KDC will recover a session key from both the authenticator and the TGT.
 If the session keys are the same then the request is authentic.

 Once authenticated, the KDC will create a ST for the sname we provided and a session key.
 The ST is encrypted with the service's kerberos secret.
 In this case `ws01$@rayke.local`.
 Once encrypted the KDC will make an TGS-REP. The contents of this response are both the session key and ST encrypted with the user's kerberos secret.